nus-cs2103-AY1920S1/duke/tutorials/javaFxTutorialPart4.md

 The `FXMLLoader` will map the a control with a `fx:id` defined in FXML to a variable with the same name in its controller.
 Notice how in `MainWindow`, we can invoke `TextField#clear()` on `userInput` and access its content just as we did in the previous example.
 Similarly, methods like private methods like `handleUserInput` can be used in FXML when annotated by `@FXML`.

 ## Using FXML in our application

-Let's create a new `Main` class as the bridge between the existing logic in `duke.Duke` and the UI in `MainWindow`.
+Let's create a new `Main` class as the bridge between the existing logic in `Duke` and the UI in `MainWindow`.

 **Main.java**
 ```java